weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 Let's just cut straight to the chase; running modules with ML models yourself (i.e., a Weaviate module where the model is encapsulated inside the module) on a CPU is just not going to work well.
 It's sloooow 🐌.

 You can use the Kubernetes set up with modules _or_ run Weaviate with Docker on a machine with a GPU ([this Github Gist](https://gist.github.com/bobvanluijt/af6fe0fa392ca8f93e1fdc96fc1c86d8) contains an installation script to install Docker Compose with GPU support on a Debian machine)

 ## Recap

-* There is a configurator you can use to configure your Weaviate instance.
-* You can run Weaviate with Docker, Kubernetes, or with the Weaviate Cloud Service.
-* Running Weaviate Modules with an encepsulated ML-model on CPUs is slow.

-## Recap